Syzygianinfern0/Hindi-ASR-Challenge/README.md

 ## Quickstart
 ### Colab Demo
-// Link
+Especially targeted at beginners and participant who would like to get a hand at ASR in practise, a ready to run recipe notebook on Google Colabratory of the pre-trained baseline model is available [here].
+The notebook runs through the setup of the Kaldi environment and given any WAV file (hindi) can generate transcriptions.

-// notes
+Please checkout the `quickstart` directory for more information on the model and a downloadable notebook.

 ### Spin-it Up Locally
-// Link
+If you already have [Kaldi-ASR](https://kaldi-asr.org/) set up on your local hardware, we would recommend you to try to spin up the above mentioned colab demo in the form of a script that does the same.

-// notes
+More information on running the script can also be found under the `quickstart` directory.

-## Running the Examples
+## Running the Baseline Models
-The code is inherently from [Kaldi-ASR](https://kaldi-asr.org/) and can be found under the `models` directly.
+The code is inherently from [Kaldi-ASR](https://kaldi-asr.org/) and the training scripts can be found under the `models` directory.
+The pre-trained models from these baseline are also available for download considering if the participants might want to start from a checkpoint.

 ### GMM-HMM Acoustic Model
 // cmds